How much are tickets and where can I buy them?

 Will I need to bring my wellies?

-We have had no mud issues to date, but it would be wise to bring your wellies or alternative suitable walking footwear (no high heels or soft soles).
+We have had no real mud issues in previous years to date, but it would be wise to bring your wellies or alternative suitable walking footwear (no high heels or soft soles).
 You should also bring a rain coat, sun screen and of course camping equipment and appropriate warm clothing (layer up!).
 Be prepared for all weather!
 It is a festival in England after all.

 What is the festival site like?